top of page

 A passion for superlative ingredients spans every inch of the seasonal, fresh menu -- from the corn-fed Sterling Silver steaks to the New Zealand Ora King salmon.
 Aged a minimum of 28 days, each steak is at the top one percent of choice and prime and personally inspected before being allowed into the restaurant.

-Drink to That
+Drink To That

-The restaurant's cellar is so ambitiously stocked that Wine Spectator magazine has honored the Hunt Club for 11 consecutive years for featuring a well-chosen assortment of quality producers along with a thematic match to the menu in both price and style.
+Known for artistically pairing food and wine, the Hunt Club hosts monthly pre-fixe meals matched with meticulously selected wines from the evening’s featured vineyard.
+The restaurant's cellar is so ambitiously stocked that Wine Spectator magazine has honored the Hunt Club for 14+ years for featuring a well-chosen assortment of quality producers along with a thematic match to the menu in both price and style.

 bottom of page